ChirantanGanguly/Data_Science/Data Science Specialization/Data Science: Foundation Using R Specialization/R Programming/quizzes/Week_1.md

 The definition of free software consists of four freedoms (freedoms 0 through 3).
 Which of the following is NOT one of the freedoms that are part of the definition?

 ### Answer
--The freedom to sell the software for any price.
+- The freedom to sell the software for any price.
--The freedom to restrict access to the source code of the software.
+- The freedom to restrict access to the source code of the software.
--The freedom to prevent users from using the software for undesirable purposes.
+- The freedom to prevent users from using the software for undesirable purposes.

 Question 3
 ----------